Gush Emunim: Societal impact

 The establishment of Gush Emunim correlated with the revival of the Greater Israel ideology within the national religious community.
 The settler movement is also accused of provoking a culture of violence, with the Israeli government condoning its actions.
-The perpetrator of the 1994 Hebron massacre as well as the assassinator of Prime Minister Yitzhak Rabin were proponents of the Greater Israel ideology, with the latter being educated in the Gush Emunim-oriented Yeshivat Kerem B'Yavneh.
+The perpetrator of the 1994 Hebron massacre as well as the assassin of Prime Minister Yitzhak Rabin were proponents of the Greater Israel ideology, with the latter being educated in the Gush Emunim-oriented Yeshivat Kerem B'Yavneh.
 The murder of Yitzak Rabin is widely regarded to have been a breaking point in the Oslo peace process.

-Since the founding of Gush Emunim in 1974, the amount of settlers living in the West Bank has grown from close to zero in 1974 to approximately 440,000 in 2019.
-The amount of settlements ultimo 2020 stood at 132, and the number of illegal outposts at 135.
+Since the founding of Gush Emunim in 1974, the number of settlers living in the West Bank has grown from close to zero in 1974 to approximately 440,000 in 2019.
+The number of settlements until 2020 stood at 132, and the number of illegal outposts at 135.